dylanpieper/ShinySurveyJS-Template/readme.md

 Tokenization is a security process that replaces sensitive data like a survey name or an individual's name with non-sensitive placeholders like a randomly generated string.

-Using tokens requires an additional table read to a look-up table, making it a slower process since each token must be converted back to its original data.
-Tokens are generated as a background task of the app using parallelization, meaning the work is split across multiple simultaneous processes for faster completion.
-If new tokens are created, users can access them on the next page load after the process runs.
-You can customize the tokenization algorithm in `shiny/tokens.R`.

 1. Run the app:

 ``` r
 runApp()
 ```

-If the `tokens` table does not exist yet, the app will automatically create it.
+If the `tokens` table does not exist yet, the asynchronous setup process will automatically create it.
 The app will also generate tokens for each survey and store them in the database.

+If new tokens are created, users can access them on the next page load after the process runs.
+You can customize the tokenization algorithm in `shiny/tokens.R`.

 2. Access survey with URL query parameters:
     -   Without tokens (same as survey name): `/?survey=name`